amatveiakin/bughouse-chess/README.md

 - `/bughouse_wasm` — WASM (WebAssembly) bindings for the web client.
 - `/www` — Web client based on the abovementioned WASM bindings.

+Note on `rust-toolchain`: using the obsolete format instead of `rust-toolchain.toml`, because GitHub `actions-rs` does not understand the latter.
+The version needs to be bumped manually, because CI build fails on warnings.

 ## Docker setup